 - a.
-Connectivity should be maximized for pedestrians, cyclists, emergency vehicles and private vehicles in all future Greenfield communities, the Greater Downtown and Activity Centres.
+Connectivity should be maximized for pedestrians, cyclists, emergency vehicles and private vehicles in all future communities, the Greater Downtown and Activity Centres.
 Limitations caused by natural topographic features, waterways and other obstructions (such as adjacent Skeletal Roads) must be taken into account when planning connected street and walkway networks. - b.
-All Outline or Subdivision Plans for Future-Greenfield communities and Activity Centresmust provide quantitative measuresdemonstrating the degree of connectivity that isachieved for pedestrians, cyclists, emergencyvehicles and private vehicles Note: Policy deleted. - c.
-Street and walkway configurations should be designed to maximize accessibility to major destinations and transit facilities within future Greenfield-communities, the Greater Downtown and Activity Centres, while also minimizing the impact of traffic on other users, adjacent businesses and residents. - d.
-Residential street block lengths should be minimized in order to facilitate the movement of pedestrians, cyclists and transit within future Greenfield Communities communities, the Greater Downtown and Activity Centres.
+Note: Policy deleted - c.
+Street and walkway configurations should be designed to maximize accessibility to major destinations and transit facilities within future communities, the Greater Downtown and Activity Centres, while also minimizing the impact of traffic on other users, adjacent businesses and residents. - d.
+Residential street block lengths should be minimized in order to facilitate the movement of pedestrians, cyclists and transit within future communities, the Greater Downtown and Activity Centres.

-- e.
-Access into and out of future-Greenfield communities, new major commercial developments and industrial developments should be maximized to improve emergency response times and reduce congestion. - f.
+- Access into and out of future communities, new major commercial developments and industrial developments should be maximized to improve emergency response times and reduce congestion. - f.
 Evacuation route plans should be established for all future developments and identify at least two evacuation routes connecting to at least two different streets that lead away from those developments. - g.
 A minimum of two access points (defined as intersections or roundabouts that provide direct access into or out of an area for vehicular traffic) must be provided to any new residential, commercial or industrial area once homes or businesses begin to be occupied.
 The second access point could be at a temporary location accessible to the public.
-It may be permitted for this second access point to be exclusive to emergency vehicles if two fullprovided that access is maintained year round by the developer until permanent public access is provided.
-The minimum number of access points are not practical for an area may increase based upon the proposed land uses and anticipated build out.
+It may be permitted for this second access point to be exclusive to emergency vehicles provided that access is maintained year round by the developer until permanent public access is provided.
+The minimum number of access points for an area may increase based upon the proposed land uses and anticipated build out.
 All temporary and permanent access points should also be designed to serve as emergency evacuation routes.